 Blog > diversity and equality

-Leah is the first EDI Lead at St John Ambulance, helping form their diversity and inclusion strategies for the next few years.
-Interviewed by DJM's D&I Officer Tzeitel Degiovanni, Leah speaks about the reasons why she moved into this work - especially in the third sector - the differences between 'Diversity and Inclusion' and anti-racism, and how her previous experience qualifying as a Solicitor at a Magic Circle law firm has helped shape the work she does today.
+Leah is currently the first EDI Lead at St John Ambulance, helping form their diversity and inclusion strategies for the next couple of years.
+Interviewed by DJM's D&I Officer Tzeitel Degiovanni, Leah speaks about the reasons why she moved into this work - especially in the third sector - the differences between diversity and inclusion and anti-racism, and how her previous experience qualifying as a Solicitor at a Magic Circle law firm has helped shape the work she does today.

 What motivated you to work at St John Ambulance?

-I needed a fundamental change in my career on a personal level.
-I qualified as a solicitor and worked for a law firm in the city, but some things in that industry needed to suit me or what I wanted out of a career.
+I needed a real change in my career on a personal level.
+I qualified as a solicitor and worked for a law firm in the city, but there were just some things in that industry that didn’t suit me or what I wanted out of a career.
 I was doing a lot of work in the EDI space whilst in that role, trying to juggle being a lawyer and having an interest in these areas.
-I quickly realised that I wanted to be somewhere where people were focused on tangibly doing something good for others.
-So, working for the third sector and working for a charity was a way to get that and focus on what I was passionate about.
-My legal skills will always be helpful in this space, so I was able to bridge that gap nicely!
+I quickly realized that I wanted to be somewhere where people were focused on tangibly doing something good for others.
+So, working for the third sector and working for a charity was a way I could get that and focus on what I was really passionate about.
+My legal skills will always be useful in this space, so I was able to bridge that gap really nicely!

 What does ‘EDI’ look like and mean to you personally?

-Visibility is a very core point as far as EDI is concerned— representation is crucial.
-So that's been a big piece of introspection for us when thinking about how to really, and visibly, try to seek those communities out, engage with them, and hear them.
-Being an organisation operating on a place level (and an international level), this is a massive piece of work that other smaller charities or companies might not have to look at from so many different lenses.
-We need to think about our young people, adults, men and women, urban and rural, the broad spectrum of whom we have to serve.
-So, its intersectionality is critical for us on our journey.
+Visibility is a really important point when it comes to EDI – representation matters.
+So that’s been a big piece of introspection for us when thinking about how we can authentically and visibly show that we are listening to and understanding those communities.
+As an organisation that works on a national scale (as well as an international one), it’s a big piece of work that other smaller charities or companies perhaps might not have to look at from so many different lenses.
+We need to consider our young people, our more experienced people, those in urban areas or rural areas, and everything in between that we need to cater for.
+So, its intersectionality is really key for us on our journey.

-We’d love to hear a bit about the anti-racism training you do, as EDI and anti-racism is often conflated but they are different things.
+We’d love to hear a bit about the anti-racism training you do, as EDI and anti-racism are often conflated, but really, they are different things.

 What have the results of those training courses been?

-They have gone well and sparked further discussions on those issues.
-The company I do this with runs unconscious bias training and anti-racism training, and very often, the anti-racism training will come as a subsequent training coming from the unconscious bias to anchor those key concepts and go in a little deeper.
-The sessions help people navigate those conversations they didn't know how to previously and equip them with the cultural understanding of how and when to speak to colleagues from currently underrepresented backgrounds on those matters.
+They’ve been really successful and opened up further dialogue on the topics.
+The company I do this with runs unconscious bias training as well as anti-racism training, and often, the anti-racism training will come as a follow-on from the unconscious bias to contextualize, build on those key concepts, and dig a bit deeper.
+The sessions help people navigate those conversations they perhaps didn’t know how to previously and equip them with the cultural understanding of how and when to speak to colleagues from currently underrepresented backgrounds on these issues.

 What is your approach when doing this work?